interledgerjs/moneyd/README.md

 ## Description

-This repo contains an experimental ILP provider, allowing all applications on your computer to use funds on the _live_ ILP network.
+This repo contains an experimental ILP provider, allowing all applications on your computer to use funds on a community ILP network.

 It works by creating a payment channel to an Interledger connector, and then running `ilp-plugin-mini-accounts` locally.
 Any plugin can connect to this